 The Difference Between Hypothyroidism and Hyperthyroidism

-We often hear about these two illnesses: hypothyroidism and hyperthyroidism, yet it’s very common for people not to know the difference between the two.
-We will explain the symptoms of each disease below, as well as their possible causes and some natural health tips to improve your quality of life.
+We often hear about these two illnesses: hypothyroidism and hyperthyroidism, yet most people don’t know the difference.
+Today we’ll explain the symptoms of each disease, as well as their possible causes and some health tips to improve your quality of life.

-The thyroid is a butterfly-shaped gland that is located on top of the trachea that regulates the body’s metabolism and participates in the production of hormones, especially of thyroxin and triyodotironina.
+The thyroid is a butterfly-shaped gland located on top of the trachea that regulates the body’s metabolism and also participates in the production of hormones, especially of thyroxin and triiodothyronine.
+This is where the roots of hypothyroidism and hyperthyroidism lie.

 The thyroid is controlled by the hypothalamus and the pituitary gland.

-In the case of hyperthyroidism, as the hyper- prefix refers to, the gland functions excessively which also causes a hormonal hyper-secretion.
-It affects approximately 1% of the population, especially women between 30 and 40 years of age.
+In the case of hyperthyroidism, the gland functions excessively, as the “hyper” prefix suggests, which also causes the excessive secretion of hormones.
+It affects approximately 1% of the population, especially women between the ages of 30 and 40.

-The most obvious sign is the appearance of a goiter (an increase in size of the thyroid) and the most common symptoms are tachycardia, weight loss, nervousness, trembling, insomnia, and excessive sweating.
+The most obvious sign is the appearance of a goiter (a visible enlargement of the thyroid).
+The most common symptoms are tachycardia, weight loss, nervousness, trembling, insomnia, and excessive sweating.

 - Graves’ disease